Germaine of Foix, Queen of Aragon

 Carlos, grandson of Ferdinand, in 1519; Credit – Wikipedia

 Before he died, Ferdinand ordered his grandson Carlos, the son of Juana I, Queen of Castile and León, to take care of Germaine.
 Carlos I was not only the first King of a united Spain but was also Charles V, Holy Roman Emperor; Charles I, Archduke of Austria; and Charles II, Lord of the Netherlands, among many other titles.
 In 1517, Germaine moved from Aragon to Carlos’ court.
-Apparently, the 17-year-old Carlos and the 29-year-old Germaine had an affair that resulted in the birth of a daughter Isabel in 1518, who lived and was educated at the court of Castile.
+The 17-year-old Carlos and the 29-year-old Germaine had an affair that resulted in the birth of a daughter Isabel in 1518, who lived and was educated at the court of Castile.
 Isabel died at the age of 19, a year after her mother’s death, and never married.

 Germaine’s second husband Johann of Brandenburg-Ansbach; Credit – Wikipedia